 - Certain key employee positions, elected offices, temporary or casual positions, jobs held by patients, inmates or students in or enrolled at a state institution

-What are my obligations in the hiring process?
+What do I provide to establish veterans preference in the hiring process?

 Idaho law requires that applications for Idaho public employment ask if the applicant is claiming preference, whether the applicant has claimed preference for a previous position with the public employer and identify any supporting documentation that is required to support a claim of preference.
 If the application form or job posting does not allow for veterans preference information, you should ask the public employer how to identify your eligibility for Idaho veterans preference and what supporting documentation must be submitted with the application.